PabloPavan/Sniply/README.dev.md

 - **Traefik** – Reverse proxy and TLS (HTTPS)
 - **API (Go)** – Main service
 - **PostgreSQL** – Containerized database
+- **Redis** – Sessions, cache, and rate limiting
 - **OTel Collector** – Receives OTLP from the API and exports to the observability backends
 - **Observability** – Grafana, Prometheus, Loki, Tempo

 All services, except Traefik, run on internal networks.
-The API and DB use the `app` network, observability uses `sniply-observability`, and Traefik routes via `proxy`.
+The API, Postgres, and Redis use the `app` network, observability uses `sniply-observability`, and Traefik routes via `proxy`.

 ```
 Internet